ModarRostom/ModarRostom/README.md

 ## 🎯 Career Objective
 <div style="background-color:#f0f8ff; padding:15px; border-radius:10px;">
-Motivated IT specialist with a focus on system integration and network security.
-Throughout my career, I have particularly valued teamwork and the ability to adapt to different work environments.
+Motivated IT specialist with a focus on Digital Networking.
+Throughout my career, I have come to highly value teamwork and the ability to adapt to various work environments.
 I am skilled in troubleshooting, maintaining network infrastructures, and implementing security measures to protect data.
 Proven in optimizing system performance and ensuring system reliability.
-I work effectively under pressure, both independently and as part of a team.
+I work efficiently under pressure, both independently and as part of a team.
 I adapt flexibly to diverse project environments and team configurations.
-My goal is to further deepen my skills and contribute to the successful implementation of projects.
+My goal is to further deepen my skills in digital networking and contribute to the successful implementation of projects.
 </div>

 ## 💼 Experience

-### IT Specialist for Digital Networking
+### IT Specialist for Digital Networking & SysAdmin Pro
 **Bertrandt Technologie GmbH, Regensburg**
 *Jan 2022 - Jun 2024*